Quantum Support Vector Regression for Robust Anomaly Detection: Results and Discussion

 \subsection{Adversarial Robustness}

 AD is often used in security-critical areas such as credit card fraud detection or network intrusion detection.
 Therefore, ML models used for AD must be robust to adversarial attacks.
-For low-dimensional, tabular data sets, it is possible that a sample can be completely and effectively transformed into a sample of a different class at high attack strengths.
+For the following analysis, we note that for low-dimensional, tabular data sets, it is possible that a sample can be completely and effectively transformed into a sample of a different class at high attack strengths.
 In these cases, the effect on the AUC may be exaggerated and should be interpreted only as an upper bound on the performance drop.